-At the invitation of Vladimir Spivakov he became Resident Conductor of the State Chamber Orchestra Moscow Virtuosi from 1999 to 2003.
-Kadin has conducted annually about 30 concerts in Russia, notable leading the orchestra on European tour to Switzerland, Netherlands and Germany including concerts at the Kolner Philharmonie, Tonhalle Duesseldorf and Munich-Herkulessaal.
+As a Resident Conductor of the Russian National Symphony, the Moscow Radio Symphony and the Moscow Virtuosi Chamber Orchestra, Mark has conducted annually about 30 concerts in Russia, notably leading the RNO and Moscow Virtuosi on European tours to the France, Switzerland, the Netherlands and Germany including concerts at the Kölner Philharmonie, Tonhalle Düsseldorf and the Munich Herkulessaal.

 His guest engagements include the Filharmonia Artur Rubinstein, Polish Wieniawski Philharmonic, Roma Symphony, Russian National Orchestra, Moscow State and Russian Philharmonic, Sweden’s Gävle Symphony Orchestra, Moravian and Sofia Philharmonic, Queensland Symphony, Israel Sinfonietta, Cyprus Symphony, Slovak Radio Symphony, Liepaja, Kaunas and Klaipeda Symphony Orchestras, Presidential Symphony Orchestra of Turkey and Istanbul Symphony Orchestra, Transylvanian Philharmonic, Gyeonggi Philharmonic, Yucatan Symphony and Bellas Artes Chamber Orchestra in Mexico, National Symphony Orchestras of Costa Rica and Philippines, Christchurch Symphony, Parana Symphony Orchestra in Brazil, Xiamen Philharmonic and others.